Khushi6517/Fe-Code1/README.md

 #Interactive Password Guidance:

 With the real-time checkbox system, creating a strong password becomes an interactive experience.
 Each checkbox represents a crucial aspect of password security, such as uppercase letters, lowercase letters, numbers, and special characters.
 As you type, the corresponding checkboxes toggle on or off, indicating whether you've met each requirement.

+#pop up box:

+Reminding the user when the password is less than 8 characters. it disappears automatically once the condition is satisfied.

 Front End (HTML and CSS):(BY  SINDOORA S AND KUMARI DIVYA)